SebastianoPadovan/Planetary-Data/README.md

 # Planetary-Data
- A dictionary/class with referenced and self-consistent planetary data
+ A python dictionary/class with referenced and self-consistent planetary data.
+ The project also contain some useful physical constants and factors.

+# Format
+ Ideally, every entry should have the following format: